Katie1harrison/PaperDynamicADAPT-QAOA-Data/README.md

-# Quantum Approximate Optimisation Algorithms in Python
+# Quantum Approximate Optimization Algorithms in Python

 This is a package build in Python which lets users run versions of quantum algorithms used to solve the max-cut problem from graph theory, namely QAOAs.
 Three types of algorithms are supported:
 - Standard QAOA